-For teachers at registered Cambridge schools a range of additional support materials for specific syllabuses is available online.
-For Teacher Support go to http://teachers.cie.org.uk (username and password required).
+For teachers at registered Cambridge schools a range of additional support materials for specific syllabuses is available from Teacher Support, our secure online support for Cambridge teachers.
+Go to http://teachers.cie.org.uk (username and password required).

-2.2 Resource lists
+2.2 Endorsed resources